cdli-gh/blog/_blog/gsoc20/bibliography/posts/15_eval3.md

 5. Documentation for all the work done.

 ## Contributions
-My major contributions during GSoC can be found in the following links
+My major contributions during GSoC can be found in the following links:

 - [Link artifacts and publications](https://gitlab.com/cdli/framework/-/merge_requests/122)
 - [Improvements to artifact-publication link feature](https://gitlab.com/cdli/framework/-/merge_requests/153)